 - Supply of therapy and proper storage

-Our experts continuously implement strategies and explore new technological developments to deter counterfeiting.
-We also address product integrity issues by putting business practices in place designed to ensure that Celgene therapies are securely distributed within our authorized markets.
+Celgene continuously implements strategies and explores new technological developments to deter counterfeiting.
+We also address product integrity issues by establishing business practices to ensure that our therapies are securely distributed within our authorized markets.
 We work closely with regulatory bodies, law enforcement agencies, industry peers and consumer protection authorities worldwide to strengthen, enact and enforce anti-counterfeiting laws and to raise awareness of counterfeiting.
 We also support law enforcement and industry initiatives to actively combat counterfeiting.

 Reducing Risk for the Safe Use of Medicinal Products